 Reminisart™ creates bespoke, elegant wall art collages from one’s family photos on strong, medical grade vinyl that can be easily applied, removed and even reapplied all with no damage.
 With an easy online process, customers provide the memories and Reminisart’s skilled artisans create the custom, stunning wall-art.
-These big and beautiful pieces are designed to stimulate cognitive learning, bring comfort in isolation and create engaging conversations.
+These big and beautiful pieces are designed to stimulate connection and bring comfort in isolation while sparking engaging conversations.

 The Branding: Capturing The Joyful Spark